arvindh07/namaste-react/Doink/Epi 5 - Lets get hooked.md

 - AppBody -> contains this state variable
   -> on setList, react will replace the AppBody with new list. i.e., it re-renders🔥🔥

-## how ur app is fast?
+## how our app is fast?

-- if u say, it bundles fast blah blah blah...it is wrng😜
+- if u say, it bundles fast blah blah blah...it is wrng bcoz it is not done by react😜
 - react is fast and efficient in DOM manipulation🚀

 ## diff algo, react fiber, reconciliation algo